 When you provide value, you could get repeat visitors.
-Google keeps track of repeat visitors too, and it is an added plus towards your ranking.
+Google also keeps track of repeat visitors, which is an added plus toward your ranking.

 Create a Separate Page for Each Item

-Once you have included useful content on your website, it's okay to include self-promotional pages.
+Once you have included helpful content on your website, it's okay to include self-promotional pages.
 After all, you do intend to sell your products.

-It's helpful for readers to be able to concentrate upon one item at a time when doing their research for potential purchase considerations.
+It's helpful for readers to be able to concentrate on one item at a time when doing their research for potential purchase considerations.
 So it's not a good idea to list multiple items together on the same page, as many organizations do on their websites.
-Save that for an index page.
+Instead, save that for an index page.

 Separately describing items has the added SEO advantage of using related keywords for each specific item.
 That will help you rank higher for each particular product.2

 So limit each item description to a single web page.